top of page

 Timings (Evening) -

-Our Lady of the Rosary, English Martyrs', St Hilda's & Poynton Youth Theatre Academy:
+English Martyrs', Vernon & Poynton Youth Theatre Academy:

 5:15pm - Doors open for the students (please make sure your child has eaten an early dinner and gone to the toilet before they arrive)